qCella

 Sensawear is a medical technology company that specializes in the production of wearable, textile-integrated sensors.
 These sensors monitor tissue oxygenation and skin pressure in real-time, alerting users to potential pressure injuries before they occur.
 By providing early warnings of low-oxygenation conditions caused by high-pressure points, Sensawear's products enable users to take preventative action, such as moving or being moved, thus minimizing the risk of painful and dangerous pressure ulcers.

-Resmonics, established in October 2020 as a spin-off from ETH Zürich and the University of St. Gallen, specializes in privacy-friendly acoustic artificial intelligence designed to analyze soundscapes in various environments.
-Its primary focus is on detecting symptoms of infectious lung diseases, particularly for chronic disease management and monitoring respiratory symptoms.
-The company's flagship product line, Quorum, integrates this AI technology with air quality sensors and noise analytics to foster healthy and productive working conditions.
-Additionally, Resmonics develops tools that provide objective, clinically validated insights into respiratory health, offering early warnings for potential crises and enhancing patient care through mobile applications.
+Resmonics is a technology company established in October 2020 as a spin-off from ETH Zürich and the University of St. Gallen.
+The company specializes in developing a privacy-friendly acoustic artificial intelligence system that analyzes soundscapes to detect symptoms of infectious lung diseases.
+Its flagship product line, Quorum, integrates this AI technology with air quality sensors and noise analytics, aiming to foster healthy and productive environments.
+Resmonics' technology is particularly focused on chronic disease management, offering solutions for triage and monitoring of nocturnal respiratory symptoms.
+By providing clinically validated insights and early warnings for respiratory crises through a mobile application, Resmonics enhances patient safety and health management.

 Rea Diagnostics